Sorry, you need to enable JavaScript to visit this website.

 Preventive measures being taken to make schooling more engaging and meaningful for students, pre-empting early disengagement and failure include:

-- The Free Childcare Scheme (April 2014) is an initiative whereby the Maltese Government provides free childcare services to parents/guardians who are in employment or who are pursuing their education.
+- The Free Childcare Scheme (April 2014) is an initiative whereby the Maltese Government provides free childcare services as an active labour market policy to parents/guardians who are employed or pursuing their education.
 The age group for this scheme is children from three months up to three years of age.
 Free Childcare is terminated once the child is eligible to enroll in Kindergarten 1 provided by the state.
+In subsequent budgets, the Free Childcare Scheme has now been made available to parents/legal guardians who work on a shift basis and atypical hours.

 - The Migrant Learners’ Unit organises language programmes in English and Maltese for foreign students.
 These students were given special lessons in English and Maltese through a one-year pull-out programme.

-- The Directorate for Learning and Assessment Programmes embarks on a number of initiatives, targeted at primary and secondary education gifted and talented students in order to enrich their educational experience and to promote STEM subjects and careers among this cohort of students.
+- The Directorate for Learning and Assessment Programmes embarks on a number of initiatives targeted at gifted and talented primary and secondary education students to enrich their educational experience and promote STEM subjects and careers among this cohort of students.

-- The new Malta Visual and Performing Arts School is well-equipped in enhancing students’ high propensity toward visual and performing arts, and further their artistic competence and ideas.
+- The new Malta Visual and Performing Arts School is well-equipped to enhance students’ high propensity toward visual and performing arts and further their artistic competence and ideas.

-- The National Sport School is a co-ed school for students who have outstanding sports talent.
-The ultimate aim of the National Sport School is to guide these students along a dual career path, leading them to a successful career in sports and academic achievement.
+- The National Sport School is a co-ed school for students with outstanding sports talent.
+Its ultimate aim is to guide these students along a dual career path, leading them to a successful career in sports and academic achievement.

-- Parents are key stakeholders in the strategy to reduce Early School Leaving.
-Their valuable contribution to education and towards decreasing Early School Leaving can be seen through their involvement in the National Literacy Agency’s programmes.
+- Parents are key stakeholders in the strategy to reduce Early Leaving from Education and Training (ELET).
+Their valuable contribution to education and towards decreasing Early Leaving from Education and Training (ELET) can be seen through their involvement in the National Literacy Agency’s programmes.

-- Continuous Professional Development is fundamental for educators to keep up-to-date with the dynamic nature of education and to implement educational change.
+- Continuous Professional Development is fundamental for educators to keep up-to-date with education's dynamic nature and implement educational change.
 The Institute for Education provides various modes of continuing professional development that inject the 21st century skills and competencies into the educators at all levels of leadership and infuses equity and social justice within all the learning programmes.

 Intervention measures are student-centred and are based on the multi-disciplinary support required to establish a favourable learning environment.